5 Year Agreement (5YA) funding

 - money is not being spent on a footprint extension at the expense of maintaining other school property.

-More information: Step 5: Get approval for your 10YPP (external link) .
+More information: Step 5: 10YPP approval (external link)

 3. Work on Ministry-owned buildings only